-When your furnace keeps turning on and shutting off more than its standard three to six times in an hour, this is called short cycling, and it could be racking up your energy bill.
-Short cycling may not seem serious at first, but it is typically a sign that your furnace is too big, your thermostat is malfunctioning, or that a blocked or dirty air filter is causing your heat exchanger to overheat.
+When your furnace keeps turning on and shutting off more than its standard three to six times in an hour, this is called short-cycling, and it could be racking up your energy bill.
+Short-cycling may not seem serious at first, but it’s typically a sign that your furnace is too big, your thermostat is malfunctioning, or a blocked or dirty air filter is making your heat exchanger overheat.

 What can you do to perform furnace repair and solve the short-cycling problem?
-Read on to find out more about our short cycling solutions at BVSM in Beaverton County.
+Learn more here about our short-cycling solutions at BVSM Heating & Air Conditioning in Beaverton County.

-The difference between a furnace that is operating correctly, and a furnace that is short cycling, comes down to a few small but important observations.
+The difference between a furnace that’s operating correctly and a furnace that’s short-cycling comes down to a few small but important observations.

 In a typical furnace cycle, a thermostat operates the furnace system to maintain the surrounding air at the desired room temperature.
 Once the desired temperature is reached, it will shut off momentarily to preserve energy, and turn on again as needed, typically only two or more times per hour.

-When a furnace is turning on and off constantly, however, this is known as short cycling.
-Not only is short cycling an inefficient means of heating your home, but it can be very taxing on your heating system and increases your chances that you will need furnace repair services or a premature furnace replacement.
+However, when a furnace turns on and off constantly, this is known as short-cycling.
+Short-cycling is an inefficient way to heat your home and can be taxing on your heating system, increasing your chances of needing furnace repairs or a premature furnace replacement.

-If you haven’t replaced the air filter in your furnace in more than two months, it may be clogged with dirt.
-Or, if you are experiencing short-cycling even after replacing your furnace’s air filter, you could be using an air filter that is too restrictive to allow proper airflow.
+If you haven’t replaced the air filter in your furnace in over two months, it may be clogged with dirt.
+Or, if you notice short-cycling even after replacing your furnace’s air filter, you could be using an air filter that’s too restrictive to allow proper airflow.

 Reducing your risks of short-cycling starts with using air filters that comply with your specific model and brand of furnace, and remembering to change your air filters regularly.
 Ask yourself: